danhyrjak/flex-webchat-example-plugin/README.md

 This is hosted using webpacks dev server and the page will auto refresh when changes are made to any of the files under the [/src](/src) directory.

+## Example Flow
+I have included markup for an [example studio flow](/example-studio-flow/chat-ivr-flow.json) that you can use to test this out.

+Note: you will need to change the settings on the `redirect_to_agent` - `send-to-flex` task to point to your own flex instance.

 ## Whats Next
 The following is a list of outstanding items that still need to be implmented.